 How are teratogens known?

-Researchers have two ways of finding out if a substance is a teratogen.
+Researchers have 2 ways of finding out if a substance is a teratogen.
 They are:

 Animal studies.
 Animal studies are the main way to find out if a medicine or other substance is safe

 Observations from human exposure.
 This means reports of problems about a substance over time.